mubaraqwahab/thinkdev/src/decks/04-making-decisions.md

 <section data-auto-animate>

-You can use a final `else` to handle any other choice.
+You can use a final `else` to handle any other choice:

 <pre data-id="if"><code data-line-numbers="8-10" class="language-js" data-trim>
 const choice = 1 // Could be any other number